Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 Februari 2025 01.34.04 UTC
+- WIB: Rabu, 19 Februari 2025 02.19.49 UTC
-- WITA: Rabu, 19 Februari 2025 02.34.04 UTC
+- WITA: Rabu, 19 Februari 2025 03.19.49 UTC
-- WIT: Rabu, 19 Februari 2025 03.34.04 UTC
+- WIT: Rabu, 19 Februari 2025 04.19.49 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude